 The University has a VfM Strategy setting out the objectives, benefits and responsibilities for achieving value for money across the organisation.
 To help to deliver and report on the success of this strategy the University established the Improvements and Efficiencies Steering Group.
 The group is chaired by the Director of Finance with staff representation from across the institution.
-The group members are responsible for embedding and disseminating VfM principles and practice across the University.
-The group reports on an annual basis to the audit committee on efficiencies delivered in the year.
+The group is accountable to the Senior Management Team.